 - Information security aspects of business continuity management

-During the risk treatment phase, an organization identifies the controls that are required because it opted to reduce the level of risks based on its risk appetite.
-However, in an SoA a company identifies the controls that are necessary for other reasons, such as law, contractual requirements, and other processes.
+During the risk treatment phase, an organization identifies the required controls because it opted to reduce the risks based on its risk appetite.
+A company determines the authorities in an SoA for other reasons, such as law, contractual requirements, and other processes.

 What Are the Benefits of the ISO 27001 Statement of Applicability?

 Enterprise-wide SoA planning takes a lot of collaboration, time, effort, and upper-management commitment.
 A brief control chart should be the outcome of the SoA.
 Top management or another appropriate authority must examine and approve the SoA.

 Audits can often give companies a great deal of anxiety, and top management may pressure information security roles to eliminate nonconformity before an audit.
 An SoA can ease these fears.
 If the SoA is properly drafted, there shouldn’t be any significant compliance issues for information security requirements.